 Jennifer Fox is an internationally acclaimed director, producer, and camera-woman.
 Her first film, BEIRUT: THE LAST HOME MOVIE, premiered at the Berlin Film Festival (1988) and Sundance Film Festival (1988), was broadcast in twenty countries, released theatrically in nine, and won seven international awards, including the Grand Prize for Best Documentary Film and Best Cinematography at the Sundance Film Festival and Le Premiere Prix for Best Documentary at the Cinema Du Reel Festival, Paris (1988).

 She produced, directed and shot the groundbreaking ten-hour PBS/BBC/ARTE series AN AMERICAN LOVE STORY, which screened in its full 10-hour form at festivals internationally, including the Sundance and Berlin Film Festivals (1999).
 LOVE STORY aired in the USA nationally on PBS primetime.
-It received a Gracie Award for Best Television Series and was named ”One of the Top Ten Television Series of 1999” by “The New York Times”, “Time Out”, “The Boston Globe”, “Time Magazine”, and “The New York Daily News”.
+It received a Gracie Award for Best Television Series and was named ”One of the Top Ten Television Series of 1999” by “The New York Times” and others.
 LOVE STORY was broadcast round the world.
 She co-produced, directed and shot the acclaimed six-part film, FLYING CONFESSIONS OF A FREE WOMAN through a unique Danish co-production, funded by the Danish Film Institute and a Creative Capital Grant.
 FLYING premiered at the International Documentary Film Festival of Amsterdam (IDFA) and the Sundance Film Festival in 2007 and did a 20-city theatrical tour in North America before airing on the BBC, SVT, TV-2 DK, YLE, SBS, Dutch TV and the Sundance Channel in 2008.